rkillickdev/spelling-bee-scramble/README.md

 Since writing up this bug fix, I have changed and streamlined the code for my lettersDisplay function, but the theory of how I fixed this problem remains.
 ___

-**10.**  After implementing the code to switch difficulty level in the settings page, I found a bug where if you tried to set the level from hard to medium, the sixth answer and sramble box remained visible rather than hidden as expected:
+**10.**  After implementing the code to switch difficulty level in the settings page, I found a bug where if you tried to set the level from hard to medium, the sixth answer and scramble box remained visible rather than hidden as expected:

 ![Hard to medium level setting bug displays too many boxes](docs/bugs/gifs/hard-to-medium-setting-bug.gif)